nicomeyer96/qrl-benchmark/README.md

 [![Static Badge](https://img.shields.io/badge/arXiv-0000.00000-red)
 ](https://arxiv.org/search/quant-ph?searchtype=author&query=Meyer,+N) [![Static Badge](https://img.shields.io/badge/Zenodo-000000-blue)](https://arxiv.org/search/quant-ph?searchtype=author&query=Meyer,+N)

-This repo contains the code for the paper ["Benchmarking Quantum Reinforcement Learning", N. Meyer et al., arXiv:0000.00000 (2024)](https://arxiv.org/search/quant-ph?searchtype=author&query=Meyer,+N).
+This repo contains the code for the paper ["Benchmarking Quantum Reinforcement Learning", N. Meyer et al., arXiv:0000.00000 (2025)](https://arxiv.org/search/quant-ph?searchtype=author&query=Meyer,+N).

-> Benchmarking and establishing proper statistical validation metrics for reinforcement learning remain ongoing
+> Benchmarking and establishing proper statistical validation metrics for reinforcement learning (RL) remain ongoing
-> challenges, with no established consensus.
-The emergence of quantum computing and its potential applications in
+> challenges, where no consensus has been established yet.
+The emergence of quantum computing and its potential
-> quantum reinforcement learning further complicate benchmarking efforts.
-To enable valid performance comparisons,
+> applications in quantum reinforcement learning (QRL) further complicate benchmarking efforts.
+To enable valid
-> we propose a **novel benchmarking procedure**.
-It is based on a **statistical estimator for sample complexity**,
+> performance comparisons and to streamline current research in this area, we propose a **novel benchmarking methodology**,
-> a **rigorous definition of outperformance**, and a **flexible environment, modeling a task relevant for quantum
+> which is based on a **statistical estimator for sample complexity** and a **definition of statistical outperformance**.
-> computing**.
-Our  approach casts doubt on some previous claims regarding the superiority of quantum reinforcement
+> Furthermore, considering QRL, our methodology casts doubt on some previous claims regarding its superiority.
+We
-> learning.
-Through experiments involving an unprecedented number of training runs to ensure statistical significance,
+> conducted experiments on a **novel benchmarking environment with flexible levels of complexity**.
+While we still identify
-> we still identify possible advantages; however, our findings are more nuanced overall.
-We discuss the potential
+> possible advantages, our findings are more nuanced overall.
+We discuss the potential limitations of these results and
-> limitations of these results and explore their implications for empirical quantum advantage.
+> explore their implications for empirical research on quantum advantage in QRL.

 <img src="fig1.png" width="50%">